vedika310/vedika310/README.md

 ### Hi there 👋

-I'm Vedika Relwani, a Computer Science and Design student at YCCE Nagpur.
+I'm **Vedika Relwani**, a Computer Science and Design student at YCCE Nagpur.
 I'm passionate about learning new things and always up for great opportunities!

 - 🔭 I’m currently working on front-end projects and visualizations.